opensource-3d-p/rperf/README.md

 with some tuning parameters exposed.
 This approach was chosen over a userspace implementation on top of layer-2 or layer-3 because it most accurately represents the way real-world applications will behave.

+#### considerations ####

+The "timestamp" values visible in JSON-serialised interval data are host-relative, so unless your environment has very high system-clock accuracy, send-timestamps should only be compared to other send-timestamps and likewise for receive-timestamps.
+In general, this data is not useful outside of correctness-validation, however.

+During each exchange interval, an attempt is made to send `length` bytes at a time, until the amount written to the stream meets or exceeds the bandwdith target, at which point the sender goes silent until the start of the next interval; the data sent within an interval should be uniformly distributed over the period.

+Stream indexes start at `0`, not `1`.
+This probably won't surprise anyone, but seeing "stream 0" in a report is not cause for concern.